Coal tub

 Electric safety lamp check

 This check shows that it was for use with an electric safety lamp.
-It was issued for use at Bradford Colliery, Manchester, by Manchester Collieries Ltd in the late 1930s.
+It was issued for use at Bradford Colliery, Manchester, by Manchester Collieries Ltd.

 Effective hand-held electric safety lamps were first developed for use in coal mines in the early 1900s.